RyTang/Monash-Projects/Introduction to Data Science/README.md

 Employs more in-depth usages of pandas to transform data into meaningful information.
 Introduces the usages of machine learning and how they might help in data processing and analysis.

 ## Facebook Dataset (Cygwin and R-studio)
 This project was based on extracting data from a relatively large source.
 Normal usages of pandas cannot be done effectively, hence, the introduction of Cygwin and its pipeline capabilities to process and manipulate large-scale data.
 Afterwards, converting of the processed data into meaningful visualisations using R-studio.
+Contains very detailed steps of what was done and explanation of code.

 Introduction to processing larger amounts of data using Cygwin.
 Then introduction of R-studio plotting.